Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 On the other hand, the classical Fischer-Grauert Theorem \cite{F-G}, can be restated as follows.
 Let $X$ be a compact complex manifold and $U$ be an open neighborhood of $0$ in some $\Bbb C^p$.
 Then every trivial family $X\times U$ has the local isomorphism property.
 This works also for differentiable families.
 Indeed the proof given in \cite{F-G} for holomorphic families is easily adapted to the differentiable case, the core of the proof being Theorem 6.2 of \cite{K-S1} which is valid both for differentiable and holomorphic families.

-Moreover, J. Wehler proved in \cite{We} that, over a smooth base, holomorphic families of compact complex tori (in any dimension) as well as holomorphic families of compact manifolds with negatively curved holomorphic curvature (and hence Kobayashi hyperbolic) have the local isomorphism property.
+Moreover, J. Wehler proved in \cite{We} that, over a smooth base, holomorphic families of compact complex tori (in any dimension) as well as holomorphic families of compact manifolds with negatively curved holomorphic curvature (this implies that they are Kobayashi hyperbolic) have the local isomorphism property.
 This time, the proofs do not adapt to the differentiable case.

 Observe that in the two previous cases, the function $h^0(t)$, that is the dimension of the cohomology group $H^0(X_t,\Theta_t)$ (where $\Theta_t$ is the sheaf of holomorphic vector fields along $X_t$) is constant for all $t\in U$.
-Wehler writes in the introduction of \cite{We} that it is not clear if this condition is sufficient to have the local isomorphism property.
+It is equal to $n$ in the case of $n$-dimensional tori, and to $0$ in the case of negatively curved manifolds.
+Wehler asks in the introduction of \cite{We} if this condition is sufficient to have the local isomorphism property.

-In this paper, we prove that this is the case, even over a singular basis.
+In this paper, we prove that this is the case, even over a singular base.
 Namely,

 \proclaim{Theorem 3} If $U$ is reduced and if the function $h^0$ is constant for all the fibers of a holomorphic deformation family $\pi : \Cal X\to U$, then $\Cal X$ has the local isomorphism property. \endproclaim